ansible/community-docs/maintaining.rst

 Ansible collections community can be logically divided into four major groups:

-  1. Steering committee members (make desicions in scope of all the collections included in Ansible package and related areas).
+  1. Steering committee members (make decisions in scope of all the collections included in Ansible package and related areas).
   2. Maintainers.
   3. Contributors.
   4. Users.